I’m surprised just how easy it is to use an iPad or an Android tablet as a second monitor with Ubuntu 22.04 LTS and above.

 Enable Virtual Monitors in GNOME

 Before you do anything make sure you are using Ubuntu 22.04 LTS or a Linux distribution based on GNOME 42 or later.
-The parts that make this possible are not included in earlier versions.
-Also, while I tested this in a Wayland session it should work in Xorg too, but YMMV.
+The parts that make this possible aren’t included in earlier versions.
+While I tested in a Wayland session this should work in Xorg too, but YMMV.

 This step is needed to enable extendable virtual monitors over RDP because, at present, the feature is hidden (and not polished enough for the masses to make use of yet — so be aware).